dockur/umbrel/readme.md

 </div></h1>

-Docker container of [Umbrel](https://umbrel.com/umbrelos) (the ultimate OS for selfhosting), making it possible to run it on any system instead of needing a dedicated device.
+Docker container of [Umbrel](https://umbrel.com/umbrelos) (the ultimate OS for self-hosting), making it possible to run it on any system instead of needing a dedicated device.

 ## Features ✨